joshdavham/joshdavham.com/about.md

 - I'm ~~passionate~~ **obsessed** with second language acquistion

-- and my other interests are in software development, open source and data science (in roughly that order)
+- and my other interests are in software development, data science and open source (in roughly that order)

+- ...and I'm also looking for work!
+Please find my resume [here](https://joshdavham.com/assets/files/joshua_hamilton_resume.pdf)